iamphill/Bootstrap-Offcanvas/README.md

 $offcanvas-toggle-bars-color: #000 !default; // Colour for icon bars in toggle
 ```

-There is one media query and this uses the Bootstrap `$screen-sm` variable.
-If this isn't present, then the width of `768px` is used for the breakpoint.
+There is one media query and this uses the Bootstrap `$screen-xs-max` variable.
+If this isn't present, then the width of `767px` is used for the breakpoint.

 ## Tests